 Check Your Calendar!

-- Fridays are all about the 2 “L’s”…luck and laziness and 1 “E”…entertainment!
-They are often jam packed with benchmark segments (segments done every day of the week).
-Meaning, you need to be lucky that a segment is available for an interview or have a lazy producer who book whatever’s put in front of them to fill the show.
+Fridays are all about the 2 “L’s”…luck and laziness and 1 “E”…entertainment!
+They are often jam-packed with benchmark segments (segments done every day of the week).
+Meaning, you need to be lucky that a segment is available for an interview or have a lazy producer who books whatever’s put in front of them to fill the show.
 The exception is a celebrity promoting a movie that releases that weekend as there is usually a segment dedicated to entertainment.

-- Wednesday (again) is the best day if you want to target the sports media.
+Wednesday (again) is the best day if you want to target the sports media.
 It’s the slowest news day in the sports world.
 Hosts and producers need content to fill the show and will say “yes!” more times than not.
 Tuesday and Thursday are next best for the reasons mentioned above.
 Mondays and (Football) Fridays are going to be the toughest days.
-On these days, shows are talking about weekends games.
+These days, shows are talking about weekend games.
 Sports media will offer the most flexibility if you’re offering an athlete spokesperson the host wants on the show.

 Ready for a successful Radio Media Tour?
-As a former radio guy now working on this side of the business, I’m happy you’re doing an RMT to raise awareness!
+We’re happy you’re doing an RMT to raise awareness!
 The medium is alive and well.
-Nielsen Audio Today recently reported 93% of adult consumers (18+) listen to the radio, more than TV, smartphones or tablets.
+Nielsen Audio Today recently reported 93% of adult consumers (18+) listen to the radio, more than TV, smartphones, or tablets.
 If you have any questions about what can take your tour to the next level, just ask!